Favorite Libraries (+ Library Events) Around the Main Line

 An inside look at the Main Line Parent Community's favorite libraries for kids and families.
-Find out what makes them great!
+Find out what makes them great

 A favorite library is more than just a place to borrow books.
 It’s a community hub, a quiet workspace, a place to learn, and for parents, it’s a safe and welcoming place to bring your family.
 Sometimes, the hardest part of your day is figuring out what to do with your kids.
 On those days, the local library comes to the rescue and provides a much-needed escape from the doldrums of home.

-We asked the the Main Line Parent Community about their favorite libraries for kids and families and which ones have unique services, like a cake pan lending library.
-The libraries that got the most shout-out have a regular schedule of story times and other children’s programming, from book clubs to teen code clubs.
-And they have a cheerful, children’s section full of books for kids of all ages, comfy spaces, and kid-sized tables and chairs.
+Another big plus is a cheerful, children’s section full of books for kids of all ages, comfy spaces, and kid-sized tables and chairs.
 Libraries that are stocked with engaging and educational toys score extra points!
 Luckily, the Main Line area has plenty of libraries that check those boxes.
 So next time you’re looking for a free and fun family outing, make a day trip to one of these outstanding local libraries.

 Easttown Library